 12. Mexico City boasts more museums than New York, Paris, and Madrid.
 In fact, the city features the most museums in the Americas and the second largest number of museums in the world, second only to London.

 You can visit 186 officially recognized museums, as well as over 100 art galleries and 30 concert halls.
 You can also find a great many theatres — Mexico City has the world’s fourth-highest number of them.
 If you love art, culture, food, or history, you’ll be very content in Mexico City.
-Check out our guide to the best museums in Mexico City.

 13. The city welcomes numerous music festivals and events, including an homage to the patron saint of musicians, St, Cecilia, every November starting in mariachi square and then descending onto Plaza Garibaldi.
 Due to its status as one of the epicenters of media, culture, and so forth, you’ll also see tons of international musicians come through (whether famous in the United States or artists from other parts of Latin America) along with seemingly strange events like NFL games.